Structured Notes for Expat Investors

-Structured notes: what they are, how they work, and when they fit
+Structured notes: how they actually work, and who should be holding them

 What a structured note is and how the payoff is constructed